• Skip to primary navigation

 • Patchouli – great for healing dermatitis like rashes, eczema, and psoriasis.
 Relieves itching.

 • Peppermint – cooling sensation is soothing to itchy, irritated skin.
-Anti-inflammatory, anti-bacterial, and pain relieving.
+Anti-inflammatory, anti-bacterial, and pain relieving - peppermint oil is especially helpful for intense itching due to its menthol content

 • Roman chamomile – nerve regenerative, anti-inflammatory, and healing for dermatitis-like skin conditions